Table.hook('creating')

 • Manipulation of returned objects

-The hook('reading') is used internally by Dexie.js by the methods Table.defineClass() and Table.mapToClass() in order to make all objects retrieved from database inherit a given class using prototypal inheritance.
+The hook('reading') is used internally by Dexie.js by the methods Table.defineClass() and Table.mapToClass() in order to make all objects retrieved from the database inherit a given class using prototypal inheritance.

 This example is a simple implementation of full-text search index based on multi-valued indexes and Dexie hooks.